 I-66 and Route 15 Interchange Reconstruction

-|Constructing a new interchange in Prince William County|
+|Building a Diverging Diamond Interchange in Prince William County|

 Project at a Glance

 Diverging-diamond interchanges (DDI) shift vehicles to the opposite side of the road and eliminate left turns that cross into oncoming traffic, improving safety.

 Traffic signals at each end of the interchange reduce “red light” time for motorists.

 - Two longer bridges to carry Route 15 over Interstate 66 with two crossover intersections

 - Ramp improvements (including a spur ramp to ease traffic flow from westbound I-66 to northbound Route 15 to westbound Heathcote Boulevard)

 - Improvements on Route 15 from just north of the railroad tracks to just south of Heathcote Boulevard